Liding-Zhang/ompl_apt/README.md

 You can use macro commands to toggle the code you want to compile

     cmake -DCMAKE_BUILD_TYPE=Debug -DOMPL_BUILD_TESTS=OFF -DOMPL_BUILD_DEMOS=OFF ..
-    make -j 4 # depends on core you are using
+    make -j 4 # depends on the core you are using

 install build into /usr/local folder